-(6) An alternative stormwater management measure, alternative removal rate, and/or alternative method to calculate the removal rate may be used if the design engineer demonstrates the capability of the proposed alternative stormwater management measure and/or the validity of the alternative rate or method to the municipality.
-A copy of any approved alternative stormwater management measure, alternative removal rate, and/or alternative method to calculate the removal rate shall be provided to the NJDEP and the Pinelands Commission in accordance with §215-13.5E(2).
-Alternative stormwater management measures may be used to satisfy the requirements at §215-13.5C(14) only if the measures meet the definition of green infrastructure at §215-13.5B.
-Alternative stormwater management measures that function in a similar manner to a BMP listed at §215-13.5C(14)(b) are subject to the contributory drainage area limitation specified at §215-13.5C(14)(b) for that similarly functioning BMP.
-Alternative stormwater management measures approved in accordance with this subsection that do not function in a similar manner to any BMP listed at §215-13.5C(14)(b) shall have a contributory drainage area less than or equal to 2.5 acres, except for alternative stormwater management measures that function similarly to cisterns, grass swales, green roofs, standard constructed wetlands, vegetative filter strips, and wet ponds, which are not subject to a contributory drainage area limitation.
-Alternative measures that function similarly to standard constructed wetlands or wet ponds shall not be used for compliance with the stormwater runoff quality standard unless a variance in accordance with §215-13.5J is granted from §215-13.5C(14).
+Alternative stormwater management measures approved in accordance with this subsection that do not function in a similar manner to any BMP listed at §509BC14b shall have a contributory drainage area less than or equal to 2.5 acres, except for alternative stormwater management measures that function similarly to cisterns, grass swales, green roofs, standard constructed wetlands, vegetative filter strips, and wet ponds, which are not subject to a contributory drainage area limitation.
+Alternative measures that function similarly to standard constructed wetlands or wet ponds shall not be used for compliance with the stormwater runoff quality standard unless a variance in accordance with §509BJ is granted from §509BC14.

-(7) Hydraulic Impacts
+7. Hydraulic Impacts

-- (a) For all major development, groundwater mounding analysis shall be required for purposes of assessing the hydraulic impacts of mounding of the water table resulting from infiltration of stormwater runoff from the maximum storm designed for infiltration.
+- a.
+For all major development, groundwater mounding analysis shall be required for purposes of assessing the hydraulic impacts of mounding of the water table resulting from infiltration of stormwater runoff from the maximum storm designed for infiltration.
 The mounding analysis shall provide details and supporting documentation on the methodology used.
 Groundwater mounds shall not cause stormwater or groundwater to breakout to the land surface or cause adverse impacts to adjacent water bodies, wetlands, or subsurface structures, including, but not limited to, basements and septic systems.
-Where the mounding analysis identifies adverse impacts, the stormwater management measure shall be redesigned or relocated, as appropriate. - (b) For all applicable minor development, a design engineer's certification that each green infrastructure stormwater management measure will not adversely impact basements or septic systems of the proposed development shall be required. - (8) Design standards for stormwater management measures are as follows: - (a) Stornwater management measures shall be designed to take into account the existing site conditions, including, but not limited to, environmentally critical areas; wetlands; wetland transition areas; flood-prone areas; slopes; depth to seasonal high water table; soil type, permeability, and texture; drainage area and drainage patterns; and the presence of solution-prone carbonate rocks (limestone); - (b) Stormwater management measures designed to infiltrate stormwater shall be designed, constructed, and maintained to provide a minimum separation of at least two feet between the elevation of the lowest point of infiltration and the seasonal high water table; - (c) Stormwater management measures designed to infiltrate stormwater shall be sited in suitable soils verified by testing to have permeability rates between one and 20 inches per hour.
+Where the mounding analysis identifies adverse impacts, the stormwater management measure shall be redesigned or relocated, as appropriate. - b.
+For all applicable minor development, a design engineer's certification that each green infrastructure stormwater management measure will not adversely impact basements or septic systems of the proposed development shall be required. - 8.
+Design standards for stormwater management measures are as follows: - a.
+Stormwater management measures shall be designed to take into account the existing site conditions, including, but not limited to, environmentally critical areas; wetlands; wetland transition areas; flood-prone areas; slopes; depth to seasonal high water table; soil type, permeability, and texture; drainage area and drainage patterns; and the presence of solution-prone carbonate rocks (limestone); - b.
+Stormwater management measures designed to infiltrate stormwater shall be designed, constructed, and maintained to provide a minimum separation of at least two feet between the elevation of the lowest point of infiltration and the seasonal high water table; - c.
+Stormwater management measures designed to infiltrate stormwater shall be sited in suitable soils verified by testing to have permeability rates between one and 20 inches per hour.
 A factor of safety of two shall be applied to the soil's permeability rate in determining the infiltration measure's design permeability rate.
 If such soils do not exist on the parcel proposed for development or if it is demonstrated that it is not practical for engineering, environmental, or safety reasons to site the stormwater infiltration measure(s) in such soils, the stormwater infiltration measure(s) may be sited in soils verified by testing to have permeability rates in excess of 20 inches per hour, provided that stormwater is routed through a bioretention system prior to infiltration.
 Said bioretention system shall be designed, installed, and maintained in accordance with the New Jersey Stormwater BMP Manual;